antimof/UxPlay/README.md

 Either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (if git is installed): "git clone https://github.com/FDH2/UxPlay".

-*This is a pull request on the original site https://github.com/antimof/UxPlay ; it may or may not ever get committed into the codebase  on the antimof site, as that project appears to no longer be active.
+*This is also a pull request on the original site https://github.com/antimof/UxPlay ; but is unlikely to ever get committed into the codebase there, as that project appears to be inactive.

-# Building this version (Linux and  \*BSD):
+## Building UxPlay on  Linux or   \*BSD):

 (Instructions for Debian/Ubuntu; adapt these for other Linuxes; for macOS, see below).